19 Years After Columbine, Students Walk Out To Stop Gun Violence

 19 Minutes of Silence. #ColumbineHighSchool #NationalSchoolWalkout pic.twitter.com/sO3uEj7PW7— Esther Ciammachilli (@EstherCinDC) April 20, 2018

-Then, with chants against the NRA, students began marching to the U.S. Capitol.
+Then, with chants against the National Rifle Association, students began marching to the U.S. Capitol.

 The March to the Capitol has begun. #NationalSchoolWalkout pic.twitter.com/u7t0ISAZnS— Esther Ciammachilli (@EstherCinDC) April 20, 2018